 Several types of lenders offer same-day loans.
 These include payday lenders, car title lenders, and pawn shops — but keep in mind that these types of lenders often charge high rates and fees.
 You could also lose your car if you use it as collateral for a car title loan.

-There are also reputable lenders and credit unions that offer fast loan approval with better terms.
+Reputable lenders and credit unions offer fast loan approval with better terms.
 For example:

 - Alliant Credit Union offers same-day funding for many applicants.

 - Earnin could also be a good payday loan alternative for smaller loans of up to $100 per day interest-free.

 Learn More: Where to Get a Personal Loan